 God sent me here to warn people about the grave dangers of getting sucked into this whirlpool.
 Of course, there’s nothing inherently evil about it.
 But when it serves as a distraction and prevents us from tending to things that are most important it puts us in grave danger.
 Be free because I am not free.

 All this to say, you need to get off your phone.
 The neighbors above you thought it would be a good idea to make their bathroom into an aquarium.
 They put a giant shark in it and now the floor is about to break.
 I know, because they are live-streaming the whole thing.

 He was right.
 As soon as I read the end of his email, I took off my headphones and heard the wall crack.
 I dove into the other room just as a massive torrent of water broke through my ceiling.
 Don’t ask me where they got the shark.

 John Michael Heard grew up in Almaty, Kazakhstan.
-He currently lives in Kentucky where he is completing a degree in film at Asbury University.
+He recently completed his film degree at Asbury University and is now studying Spiritual Formation at Asbury Theological Seminary.
 His passion is storytelling through screenwriting, poetry, and fiction.
 His most recent short story “Faster” was published in Issue 16 of Cagibi literary journal.